Nonparametric Empirical Bayes Estimation on Heterogeneous Data: Introduction

-This fundamental problem has recently become a key research question in the high-dimensional setting.
-In modern large-scale applications it is often of interest to perform simultaneous or selective inference \citep{BenjYeku2011, Berk2013, Weinetal2013}.
-For example, there has been recent work on approaches for the construction of simultaneous confidence intervals after a selection procedure is applied \citep{Leeetal2016}.
-In multiple testing as well as related ranking and selection problems, it is often desirable to incorporate estimates of the effect sizes $\eta_i$ in the decision process to prioritize the selection of more scientifically meaningful hypotheses \citep{BenHoc97, SunMcL12, Heetal2015, HenNew16, Basu2017}.
+In modern large-scale applications it is often of interest to perform simultaneous and selective inference \citep{BenjYeku2011, Berk2013, Weinetal2013}, which has called for solving the compound estimation problem in new ways and for new purposes.
+For example, there has been recent work on how to construct valid post-selection intervals for regression coefficients conditional on the selected model \citep{Leeetal2016}.
+In multiple testing, as well as related ranking and selection problems, it is often desirable to incorporate estimates of the effect sizes $\mu_i$ in the decision process to prioritize the selection of more scientifically meaningful hypotheses \citep{BenHoc97, SunMcL12, Heetal2015, HenNew16, Basu2017}.